 In second grade the boys start learning the basics of programming with visual, block commands.
 They use Scratch, a kid-friendly language developed by MIT, to create animations.
 Now students are excited about expressing their interests and creativity with Scratch animations and games.
 The boys use CS First to create their own Scratch account and the Google program can be used on their own time to dive into different coding projects that match their own interests.

-In third grade the boys continue learning the basics of programming with Lego mindstorms.
+In third grade the boys continue learning the basics of programming with LEGO Mindstorms.
 The students learn troubleshooting and logical thinking skills.
-In a team building exercise, the students learn to collectively build their own mindstorm robot.
+In a team building exercise, the students learn to collectively build their own robot.
 In addition, they use code.org, a computer science driven website that continues to test and develop their knowledge of programming.